hb5co/drupal-ddp/README.md

 - To enable simple security to prevent unauthorized ddp requests to your Meteor app, set `simple_security` to `true`.
 	- Simple Security Token (`simple_security_token`) is a token that should be set within your Drupal site.

+**Private Files**

+- To enable drupal's private files to be accessible to Meteor, your **Drupal** and your **Meteor** sites must be on the same domain.
+  - Create a new user in Drupal with the `restws_readonly_` prefix that ONLY has rights to view private files.
+  - Add your new username and password to your settings.json file.
+  - Set `drupal_ddp_access_private_files` to `true` in the public section in your settings.json file.

-_Run your meteor using the settings.json file by running `meteor --settings ./settings.json` at the root of your app._
+_Run your meteor using the settings.json file by running `meteor --settings settings.json` at the root of your app._

 ### Registering Content Types